Uniroyal Gal: Vanna Whitewall

 A Crippling Blow

-One afternoon in July 2005, an elderly woman who disobeyed a traffic signal was struck by another car and her car careened into the base of the Uniroyal Gal, breaking her toes and right ankle and damaging her high-heeled left foot.
+On the afternoon of July 29, 2005, an elderly woman who disobeyed a traffic signal was struck by another car and her car careened into the base of the Uniroyal Gal, breaking her toes and right ankle and damaging her high-heeled left foot.